VRK-YTI/yti-ui/README.md

 ## Installing node.js

-This app needs Node.js v16.
+This app runs on Node.js.
 You need to install it before you can continue.

-If you are using Linux, you can use [nvm](https://github.com/nvm-sh/nvm) which makes it easy to install Node and switch between versions in the future.
-Follow its installing instructions and then install Node.js by running `nvm install 16`.
+The easiest way to install Node.js is to use [nvm](https://github.com/nvm-sh/nvm).
+We have defined Node.js version in `.nvmrc` so you just need to run `nvm install` and `nvm use` to install the correct version.

+If you can't use nvm, check current Node.js version from `.nvmrc` and install it manually.

 ## Getting Started